Kaikōura Penguins

 Emergency Care

-Penguins require emergency care regarding trauma injury and illness, e.g. dog attacks, predation events, fisheries bycatch, boat strike, marine entanglements, heat stress, poor body condition, moult related issues or disease.
-Starvation due to decreased ocean productivity (climate change and overfishing impacts) is the primary cause for patient admittance.
-Uplifting of starving chicks or late clutches for captive rearing is essential to prevent losses.
-Starving penguins are immune compromised and susceptible to disease (e.g. respiratory distress) and parasitic diseases (e.g. avian malaria).
+Penguins require emergency care regarding starvation, illness, and injury; e.g. emaciation, dog attacks, predation events, fisheries bycatch, boat strike trauma, marine entanglements, heat stress, poor body condition, moult related issues or disease.
+Starvation due to impaired marine ecosystem function is the primary cause for penguin admittance, with patients presenting with poor body scores and in renal failure.
+Assisting emaciated adults is critical, as is uplifting starving chicks or late clutches for captive rearing to prevent losses.
+Starving penguins are immune compromised and susceptible to disease (e.g. avian malaria), infection (e.g. Aspergillosis) and parasites (e.g. coccidia, ticks).
 Annually penguins are a primary patient in care, with the majority in critical condition, requiring life-saving emergency treatment.
+Until capacity building is achieved in Kaikōura to facilitate a wildlife hospital centre, unwell penguins are stabilised for urgent transfer, and housed short-term only (e.g. moult support) by the Trust’s voluntary wildlife rehabilitator.
+Enabling local wildlife care is a critical component of addressing welfare and conservation needs, alongside holistic ecosystem protection.

 How To Help